 Managing director of Woolmington, Campbell, Bent & Stasny, P.C.

 Education: Colgate University (B.A., magna cum laude); Harvard Law School (J.D., cum laude).
 Phi Beta Kappa.

-Representative work: In October 2016, the Vermont Supreme Court reversed the Superior Court Environmental Division and ruled that the regional plan adopted by Two Rivers-Ottauquechee Regional Commission, Rob’s client, must be enforced in a land-use proceeding.
+Representative court cases: The Vermont Supreme Court reversed the Superior Court Environmental Division and ruled that the regional plan adopted by Two Rivers-Ottauquechee Regional Commission, Rob’s client, must be enforced in a land-use proceeding.
 The high court held that a large proposed mall must be denied a land-use permit because the development would not comply with the regional plan.
 Rob’s brief here.
 Supreme Court decision here.
 Press report here.
 This was only the second time in 20 years that the Supreme Court has upheld denial of a development for failure to comply with a regional plan.
 Rob also represented the prevailing regional commission in the first case.

 Professional and service positions: Chair, Vermont Community Foundation, 2008-2010.
 Chair, Castanea Foundation, 2006-2008.
 Chair, Vermont Housing and Conservation Board, 1987-1994.
 President, The Fund for North Bennington, Inc. 1992-.
 Early Neutral Evaluator, United States District Court, District of Vermont, 1998-.
 Member, State Panel of Preliminary Evaluators, 2003-.
 Administrative Law Officer for Vermont Secretary of State, 1997-2001.
 Associate Member, Vermont Board of Bar Examiners, 1991-1993.
 Moderator, North Bennington Graded School District, Inc. 1993-.
 Fellow, New England Foundation for the Arts, 1996-1997.